cloudurable/kafka-training/java/lab6.7/README.md

 ```

-The index is the topic partition.
-Num threads is partition count and the priority partition gets extra workers.
+Notice that the index is the topic partition.
+Num threads are the partition count, and the priority partition gets extra workers.

 ## Using assign() for Priority Queue